relaycorp/veraid-website/src/pages/spec.md

     start  [0] GeneralizedTime,
     end    [1] GeneralizedTime
 }

+-- Member attribution (included as a signed attribute in organisation signatures) MemberAttribution ::= UTF8String
 ```

 All VeraId data structures MUST be encoded using ASN.1 Distinguished Encoding Rules (DER).
 Implementations MUST reject structures that are not valid DER.